Automated tuning for the parameters of linear solvers: Algorithm evaluation details

 \subsection{Numerical method configurations}

-The three sets containing 7, 13, and 21 optimized parameters are considered for evaluating the efficiency of the HES.
+The three sets containing 7, 13, and 21 optimized parameters are considered in most of the tests for evaluating the efficiency of the HES.
+An additional 15-parameter configuration is used for methodological studies in Section~\ref{sec:param_significance}.
 The parameters are related to the classical algebraic multigrid and Chebyshev polynomial methods used as a preconditioner and smoother with the BiCGStab solver, respectively.
-The detailed lists of parameters included in these optimized sets are shown in \ref{app:list}.
+The lists of parameters included in these optimized sets are shown in \ref{app:list}.